-In pop music drum fills are often played on specific cyclic spots e.g. every 4 or 8 bars and are often improvised.
-The following exercise will assist in keeping time during the fill.
-The first example uses simple in time fills with no rests.
-The learning objectives in this case can be loosely defined e.g. use an easy, well mastered exercise to play along and keep time.
+In pop music, drum fills are often played on specific cyclic spots—for example, every 4 or 8 bars—and are often improvised.
+The following exercise will help you keep time during the fill.
+The first example uses simple in-time fills with no rests.
+The learning objectives in this case can be loosely defined—for example, use an easy, well-mastered exercise to play along and keep time.

-Note that the 3 bar groove consists of 3 different drum groove alternatives and the 5 fills are played randomly every 4 bars.
-The groove is inspired from “Kissing my Love"1 by Bill Withers.
+Note that the 3-bar groove consists of 3 different drum groove alternatives, and the 5 fills are played randomly every 4 bars.
+The groove is inspired by “Kissing My Love”1 by Bill Withers.

 Exercise 2 is more challenging by leaving 2 beats of rests in bar 4.